VinciLeonardo/VinciLeonardo/README.md

 # 👨🏻‍💻 About me
 Welcome to my Github Profile!

-I'm a Front-end Developer focused on building modern and responsive web applications.
+I'm a Full-Stack Developer focused on building modern and responsive web applications.
 Passionate about technology and always improving my skills through real-world projects. 🚀

 ---